 This incredibly popular piece of travel gear is essential for a variety of reasons – whether you are checking a bag or just carrying on your luggage.
 They can also be used for road trips – for all of the same reasons listed below.

-- Packing cubes operate like a compression bag – everything gets pushed together more compactly, so you’ll have more room for your belongings.
+- Packing cubes operate like a compression bag – everything, including bulky items, gets pushed together more compactly, so you’ll have more room for your belongings.

 - Cubes can be purchased in multiple colors.
-That makes it easier to easily separate clothing for different members of your family.
+That makes it easier to easily separate clothing for different family members.

-- Cubes can also be used to separate out outfits for different portions of your vacation.
+- Cubes can also be used to separate out outfits for different portions of your vacation on long trips.
 For instance, when we traveled on our Adventures by Disney trip to England and France, we stayed in three different hotels.
 I only pulled out the packing cubes I needed for each stay, making it much easier to pack and unpack.

-- If they are packing correctly, packing cubes can keep your clothes looking wrinkle-free so you won’t have to worry about ironing on your vacation.
+- If they are packed correctly, packing cubes can keep your clothes looking wrinkle-free so you won’t have to worry about ironing on your vacation.

 - Packing cubes can be taken right from your suitcase and put directly in the dresser drawers in your hotel room.